w3c/wai-tutorials/source/images/informative.html.erb.md

 ## Images used to label other information
 {:.ex}

 This example shows two image icons – one of a telephone, one of a fax machine.
 Each image is followed by a phone number.
-Consistent with the visual presentation the text alternatives “Telephone:” and “Fax:” are used to identify which number is which.
+Consistent with the visual presentation the text alternatives “Telephone:” and “Fax:” are used to identify what device each number relates to.

 {::nomarkdown}
 <%= sample_start %>